 When I started working in London things altered.
 Every day was a food adventure rejoicing a different cuisine of the world with my friends or colleagues.
 One of the things I love about London is that pretty much any cuisine I want to explore is accessible.
 Some of these cuisines became regular features on my home-cooking menu such as Malaysian recipes with their fresh and sprightly flavours of lemongrass, chillies and lime leaves.
 Over the years I have read about the fusion of cultures that influences Malaysian cooking; Malays, Chinese, Indian and apparently even Portuguese and Dutch, and for me this makes it such a testament to the success that fusion food can deliver.

-I am shameless when it comes to slurping up bowls of fragrant Laksa, but the dish that has always made me most curious is rendang curry.
-I think it is the thick, clinging curry sauce that just makes me swoon for vegetarian alternatives to the traditional heavy meaty-based versions of this recipe.
-The curry gravy reaches thrilling levels of wonderfulness when simmered for around an hour, making it unsuitable for vegetable based dishes, but Quorn works well in that it just becomes tender and soaks up the flavours of the curry base over this time.
+I am shameless when it comes to slurping up bowls of fragrant laksa, but the dish that has always made me most curious is rendang curry.
+I think it is the thick, clinging curry sauce that just makes me swoon for vegetarian alternatives to the traditional heavy meat-based versions of this recipe.
+The curry gravy reaches thrilling levels of wonderfulness when simmered for around an hour, making it unsuitable for vegetable-based dishes, but Quorn works well in that it just becomes tender and soaks up the flavours of the curry base over this time.